What is Receivable / Invoice Factoring?

 A Source of Short-Term Finance

 From a different perspective, accounts receivable factoring can be seen as an innovative way of Working Capital Financing.
-Although cost-wise, the deal may not be very attractive because the factor charges would not only include the interest on the amount advanced to the business but would also include the service charge for other services.
-At the same time, comparing factoring cost with other financing options would not be correct because it is not plain financing.
+Although cost-wise, the deal may not be very attractive because the factor charges would include the interest on the amount advanced to the business and the service charge for other services.
+At the same time, comparing factoring costs with other financing options would not be correct because it is not direct financing.
 It is a bundle of more than one service.

 Types of Factoring